BYU Hawaii Executive and Leadership Team

 What roles are included in BYU Hawaii’s leadership team?

-The leadership team of BYU Hawaii includes roles such as Accountant for President for Academics, President of Korean Chapter, Club President, Returned Missionary, Elders Quorum President, A Professor, Cultural Consultant and Designer for President for BYU-H.
+The leadership team of BYU Hawaii includes roles such as President of Korean Chapter, Returned Missionary, Elders Quorum President, A Professor, Club President, Cultural Consultant and Designer for President Kauwe and BYU-H, Accountant for President for Academics.